WASHINGTON (AP) -- A streak of robust job growth came to a halt in March, signaling that U.S. employers may have grown cautious in a fragile economy.

 The gain of 88,000 jobs was the smallest in nine months.
 Even a decline in unemployment to a four-year low of 7.6 percent was nothing to cheer: It fell only because more people stopped looking for work and were no longer counted as unemployed.

-Friday's weak jobs report from the Labor Department caught analysts by surprise and served as a reminder that the economic recovery is still slow, nearly four years after the Great Recession ended.
+The weak jobs report Friday from the Labor Department caught analysts by surprise and served as a reminder that the economy is still recovering slowly nearly four years after the Great Recession ended.

 "This is not a good report through and through," Dan Greenhaus, chief economic strategist at brokerage firm BTIG, said in a note to clients.

-March's job gain was less than half the average of 196,000 jobs in the previous six months, raising the prospect that for the fourth straight spring, the economy and hiring could show strength early in the year, only to weaken later.
+March's job gain was less than half the average of 196,000 jobs in the previous six months.
+This could be the fourth straight year that the economy and hiring have shown strength early in the year, only to weaken afterward.
 Some economists say weak hiring may persist into summer before rebounding by fall.

 The percentage of working-age Americans with a job or looking for one fell to 63.3 percent in March, the lowest such figure in nearly 34 years.